 On the edges, simply overlap the fabric over the edge and push into the crevices made by your craft knife.

 And there you have it.
 A sunny, colorful bulletin board with the look of a fancy quilt.
-A perfect decoration for my sewing room.
+A perfect decoration for any room.

 Do you like recycled craft projects?
 Then be sure to check out the following!